NoahStats/NoahStats/README.md

 ## Interests
 My current interests lie in the intersection of Bayesian statistics, longitudinal data analysis, and psychometrics.
- I am preparing for Ph.D. applications (Fall 2026) in Statistics and/or Quantitative Psychology.
+ I am preparing for graduate school applications (Fall 2026) in Statistics, Biostatistics, and/or Quantitative Psychology.

 The following are some of my interests:
-・Bayesian Statistics: e.g. Bayesian Modeling, Hierarchical Models and Bayesian Nonparametrics
+・Bayesian Statistics: e.g. Bayesian hierarchical modeling and Bayesian Nonparametrics

-・Longitudinal data analysis: Analysis of longitudinal data from neuroscience, biomedical science and behavioral scinece using Mixed Effects Models, State Space models, FDA and other Machine learning algorithms.
+・Longitudinal data analysis: Analysis of longitudinal data from behavioral scinece, neuroscience, and biomedical science using mixed-effects models, state space models, FDA and other machine learning algorithms.

-・Latent variable modeling: Extending mixed-effects location-scale models (MELSM) and multilevel frameworks.

-・Broad Interests: Decision Theory, Spatial Statistics.
+・Broad Interests: Decision Theory and Spatial Statistics.

 ## Research Experiences
 I am currently carrying out research applying Gaussian Process regression to longitudinal data in behavioral science, under the guidance of Dr. Kazuya Fujita at the University of Tsukuba, Japan.